Body snatching: Canada

-The practice was also common in other parts of the British Empire, such as Canada, where religious customs as well as the lack of means of preservation made it hard for medical students to obtain a steady supply of fresh bodies.
+The practice of body snatching was also common Canada, where religious customs as well as the lack of means of preservation made it hard for medical students to obtain a steady supply of fresh bodies.
 In many instances the students had to resort to fairly regular body snatching.

 The first medical school established in Canada was 1822 in Montreal.
-Body-snatching tended to vary between English and French speaking students.
-The French speaking students would steal bodies to pay for their schooling while the English speaking students stole bodies for fun and were usually caught.
+Body-snatching tended to vary between English- and French-speaking students.
+The French speaking students would steal bodies to pay for their schooling while the English-speaking students stole bodies for fun and were usually caught.
 The students who stole the bodies for medical use would use elaborate measures to make sure the bodies could not be identified or found if a search was conducted at their residence.
 Facial identifiers and scars would be removed from the body so that they could not be identified.
 Students would make elaborate hiding places for the bodies such as using pulley systems to pull bodies up into chimneys or hide bodies under trap doors so that the bodies would not be found.
 When trying to find a body the robbers would be selective in that they would choose negroes.

 In Montreal during the winter of 1875, typhoid fever struck at a convent school.
 The corpses of the victims were stolen by body snatchers before relatives arrived from the United States, causing an international scandal.
 Rewards were offered which students collected to return bodies to the families.
 Eventually the Anatomy Act of Quebec was amended to prevent a recurrence, effectively ending medical body snatching in Quebec.